SIMPLE-BuildingSimulation/simple_main/README.md

-SIMPLE is an experimental Building Performance Simulation tool developed with the purpose of more appropriately integrating "people" experience and interact with the buildings they use.
+SIMPLE is an experimental Building Performance Simulation tool developed with the purpose of more appropriately integrating how "people" experience and interact with the buildings they use.
 Specifically, the research behind SIMPLE relates to residential environments.
 The requirements for such a tool
 were: